AVATAR: A Parallel Corpus for Java-Python Program Translation

 \section{Abstract}

-Program translation refers to migrating source code from one programming language to another.
-It has a tremendous practical value in software development as porting software across different languages is time-consuming and costly.
+Program translation refers to migrating source code from one programming language (PL) to another.
+It has tremendous practical value in software development, as porting software across languages is time-consuming and costly.
 Automating program translation is of paramount importance in software migration, and recently researchers explored unsupervised approaches due to the unavailability of parallel corpora.
-However, the availability of pre-trained language models for programming languages enable supervised fine-tuning with a small amount of labeled examples.
-In this work, we present a corpus of 8,475 programming problems and their solutions written in two popular languages, Java and Python.
-We collect the dataset from competitive programming sites, online platforms, and open source repositories.
-We present several baselines, including models trained from scratch or pre-trained on large-scale source code collection and fine-tuned on our proposed dataset.
-Experiment results show that while the models perform relatively well in terms of the lexical match, they lack in generating code that is accurate in terms of syntax and data-flow match.
+However, the availability of pre-trained language models (PLMs) for PLs enables supervised fine-tuning with a small number of labeled examples.
+Therefore, we present \tool, a collection of 9,515 programming problems and their solutions written in two popular languages, Java and Python. \tool is collected from competitive programming sites, online platforms, and open-source repositories.
+Furthermore, \tool includes unit tests for 250 examples to facilitate functional correctness evaluation.
+We benchmark several PLMs fine-tuned on \tool.
+Experiment results show that the models lack in generating functionally accurate code.